zaren/rash/README.md

 repeating step 2 for wach machine you are managing.

 This script also relies on an external file ("machine_groups.txt" by default), formatted with each line containing a label for each group of machines you wish to manage, and IP numbers of those machines.
 The label must be a single string of text with no spaces, and the IP number will follow that, separated by spaces.
+For example:

 ```
 North_Lab 192.168.1.2 192.168.1.3